VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: Experiments

 \subsection{Hallucination Evaluation}

-We evaluate the hallucination of each LVLM using the proposed VOPE method on the benchmark, and the results are shown in \cref{tab:vope}.
-From each column of metric $Hal\text{-}D$, it shows that most LVLMs exhibit low hallucination rates during factual description, with higher-capability models, such as Qwen2.5-VL and GPT-4o, exhibiting the lowest hallucination rates.
-However, the $Hal\text{-}I$ results indicate that most LVLMs still suffer from high hallucination rates during voluntary imagination.
-This suggests that although the LVLM outputs many objects that are present in the image during the generative tasks, the model fails to correctly recognize these objects when re-questioned about their presence.
-These objects can be generated based on prior or contextual knowledge rather than visual recognition, indicating significant hallucinations.
+We report the evaluation results of eight representative LVLMs on the VOPE benchmark in \cref{tab:vope_pope}.
+From the $Hal\text{-}D$ columns in \cref{tab:vope_pope}, most LVLMs exhibit relatively low hallucination rates during factual description, with stronger models such as Qwen2.5-VL and Qwen3-VL achieving the lowest values.
+However, the $Hal\text{-}I$ results in the same table indicate that most LVLMs still suffer from high hallucination rates during voluntary imagination.
+This contrast shows that strong factual-description performance does not guarantee that the model can correctly recognize the presence status of the objects it generates in voluntary imagination.
+Instead, VOPE reveals a grounding inconsistency that is not directly visible from the response alone.

-To better compare the performance differences of LVLMs between factual description and voluntary imagination, we present the evaluation results using bar plots, as shown in \cref{fig:exp_vope}.
-A comparison between the two plots reveals that \textbf{a model's low hallucination rate in factual description does not necessarily imply a low hallucination rate in voluntary imagination} (e.g., Qwen2.5-VL exhibits the lowest $Hal\text{-}D$ and the highest $Hal\text{-}I$).
-These findings highlight the limitations of previous hallucination evaluation works that only focus on factual description tasks.
+Qwen2.5-VL is a representative case: it achieves very low $Hal\text{-}D$ values across tasks, but yields the highest $Hal\text{-}I$ in both captioning and writing.
+This suggests that evaluations centered on factual description alone may miss an important failure mode in voluntary imagination.
+We illustrate a representative example of this grounding inconsistency in Appendix A.

-We show an example of Qwen2.5-VL's hallucination in voluntary imagination in \cref{fig:exp_omission_case}.
-Although the model's original output contains ``books'', it denies the existence of the ``book'' in the subsequent presence evaluation.
-Such cases of ``output but incorrect interpretation'' indicate that even when the model outputs an object that is present in the image, it does not necessarily mean that the model correctly understands the existence of that object.
+To verify that these findings are not specific to MSCOCO, we further evaluate representative LVLMs on a storytelling dataset \cite{VIST_2016}.
+We observe the same trend of high $Hal\text{-}I$ under voluntary imagination (detailed results in Appendix G).
+Furthermore, we present an attention-based analysis in Appendix B showing that the presence judgments in VOPE remain connected to the original generation process, rather than simply reflecting post-hoc self-correction.
+Finally, the specific recheck prompt used in our evaluation, alongside a prompt sensitivity analysis, is provided in Appendix F.